2 Chronicles 31 – Provision for the Priests

 iv.
 It is also important to understand that tithing is not a principle dependent on the Mosaic Law; as Hebrews 7:5-9 explains, tithing was practiced and honored by God before the Law of Moses.

 v.
 What the New Testament does speak with great clarity on is the principle of giving; that giving should be regular, planned, proportional, and private (1 Corinthians 16:1-4); that it must be generous, freely given, and cheerful (2 Corinthians 9).

 vi.
-Since the New Testament doesn’t emphasize tithing, one might not be strict on it for Christians (though some Christians do argue against tithing on the basis of self-interest); but since giving is to be proportional, we should be giving some percentage – and ten percent is a good benchmark – and starting place!
+Since the New Testament doesn’t emphasize tithing, it need not be strictly applied by Christians (though some Christians do argue against tithing on the basis of self-interest); but since giving is to be proportional, we should be giving some percentage – and ten percent is a good benchmark – and starting place!
 For some to give ten percent is nowhere near enough; for others, at their present time, five percent may be a massive step of faith.

 vii.
 If our question is, “How little can I give and still be pleasing to God?” our heart isn’t in the right place at all.
 We should have the attitude of some early Christians, who essentially said: “We’re not under the tithe – we can give more!”
 Giving and financial management is a spiritual issue, not just a financial one (Luke 16:11).

 b.
 That they might devote themselves to the Law of the LORD: This reminds us of another duty of the Levites, beyond what was mentioned in 2 Chronicles 31:2 – the study and teaching of the Law of the LORD.
 The support of the Levites through the tithes of the people enabled this.